dzamorano/openshift-upi-openstack/README.md

 This is a fork from https://github.com/mrobson/openstackupi-openshift

-OpenShift 4.1: Fully Automated UPI on OpenStack
+OpenShift 4.1: Fully Automated UPI on OpenStack tenant without direct internet access
 ===============================================

 Technologies: OpenShift 4.1, OpenStack, Ansible